 What are Release Notes in the Release Management Process?

 Release Notes are product release notes that describe the changes between the release and the previous versions of this product.
 Such a document can be compiled for users and internal teams: testers, marketers, and support services.

 - Informing users about the corrected errors, expanding the functionality of the product.

-- Paying attention testers to check errors, fix them.
+- Paying attention to testers to check errors, and fix them.

 - Preparation of changes in user manuals and product training materials.